 Registration is now closed.

-The program is designed for mid- to senior level staff and management from insurance and pensions supervisory authorities involved in regulatory and supervisory activities.
-Participants should have at least three years of working experience in the financial sector supervision, research and analysis, or policy, and be proficient in English.
+The program is designed for mid- to senior-level staff and managers involved in banking regulation and supervision.
+Participants should have at least three years of working experience in banking supervision, analysis, or policy, and be proficient in English.

 Note: pre-reading will be required.
 The pre-reading materials will be sent out to registered participants in early November.